 • Ice it.
 Before you even ponder whether or not it’s a sprain or a break, ice down the injured area early and often.
 Doing so will help reduce the swelling and recovery time, so be sure to ice it for 15 minutes, three times a day for the first few days after the injury occurs.

 • Rest it for at least 24 hours.
 During that 24 hour time period, make an appointment to see the podiatrist, who can determine how bad the injury really is.
-If the injury is not severe, use crutches after 24 hours and begin to gradually use your foot without putting all of your weight on
+If the injury is not severe, use crutches after 24 hours and begin to gradually use your foot without putting all of your weight on it.

 • Raise it while you rest.
 Foot up = swelling down.
 Put your foot on a couple pillows, or borrow a couple cushions from the couch to keep swelling down while you sleep.